pronoiac/the-manual/the-manual.md

 They have all had Number One's in 1988.
 Phone them up and see if you can get an appointment.
 Send them each a white label.
-Go witn which ever one shows the most interest.
+Go with which ever one shows the most interest.
 We were in the lucky position of having all three wanting to work our record.
 Each of them use different strategies, each offer different deals.
 They cost a lot of money.